francisknight/cppbestpractices/03-Style.md

 Make sure you stick with the correct integer types and remain consistent with the C++ standard library.
 It might not warn on the platform you are currently using, but it probably will when you change platforms.

-## Use .hpp and .cpp for Your File Extensions
+## Use .h and .cpp for Your File Extensions

-Ultimately this is a matter of preference, but .hpp and .cpp are widely recognized by various editors and tools.
+Ultimately this is a matter of preference, but .h and .cpp are widely recognized by various editors and tools.
 So the choice is pragmatic.
 Specifically, Visual Studio only automatically recognizes .cpp and .cxx for C++ files, and Vim doesn't necessarily recognize .cc as a C++ file.

-One particularly large project ([OpenStudio](https://github.com/NREL/OpenStudio)) uses .hpp and .cpp for user-generated files and .hxx and .cxx for tool-generated files.
-Both are well recognized and having the distinction is helpful.

 ## Never Mix Tabs and Spaces

 Some editors like to indent with a mixture of tabs and spaces by default.
 This makes the code unreadable to anyone not using the exact same tab indentation settings.
 Configure your editor so this does not happen.
+Tabs with a width of four spaces is preferred for indentation.

 ## Never Put Code with Side Effects Inside an assert()